Marie Dunn - MBACP (Accred), BA (Hons) Counselling; Dip. Counselling

 A further therapy I offer is EFT (Emotional Freedom Technique)

-I offer an optional one-to-one meeting in the therapy room in advance of booking a session with no tie and no charge.
+I offer a free 15 minute meeting with no obligation, giving you the opportunity to meet me in the therapy room in advance of booking a session

 According to the BACP guidelines, I have regular supervision and ongoing professional development.

-I offer counselling and psychotherapy in Liverpool in L17 and in Ainsdale, Southport PR8, both short-term and long-term therapy.
+I offer counselling and psychotherapy in South Liverpool L17 and in Ainsdale, Southport PR8, both short-term and long-term therapy.